quantummaid/documaid/README.md

 ```

-To validate, if the current documentation is correct and does not require any changes:
+To validate whether the current documentation is correct and does not require any changes:

 ```
 mvn de.quantummaid:documaid:0.9.26:validate